Editor’s Note: This post has been updated with new content and links to help you be a better

-- Identifying opportunities — Ad research is a great method for gathering new campaign ideas and expanding the existing ones.
+- Identifying opportunities: Ad research is a great method for gathering new campaign ideas and expanding the existing ones.

-- Idea validation — Once you’ve got a cool idea for your next Facebook ad campaign, you can look for proof whether similar tactics have worked for others.
+- Idea validation: Once you’ve got a cool idea for your next Facebook ad campaign, you can look for proof whether similar tactics have worked for others.

-- Lowered risk — You might be able to avoid mistakes made by other brands by evading your competitors’ blunders and focusing your effort on what works.
+- Lowered risk: You might be able to avoid mistakes made by other brands by evading your competitors’ blunders and focusing your effort on what works.

-Moreover, research could help to overcome your cognitive biases — so that you won’t run with the first idea that’s looking brilliant at the moment, but later turns up to be your greatest flop to date.
+Moreover, research can help to overcome your cognitive biases — so that you won’t run with the first idea that’s looking brilliant at the moment, but later turns up to be your greatest flop to date.